-- Obtain a Benefits Guide and Retiree Health Benefits Enrollment Form from: - Your Agency Benefit Coordinator (in your agency's HR office); or - Department of Budget and Management Website (www.dbm.maryland.gov/benefits); or - By contacting the Employee Benefits Division at 410-767-4775. - Return your completed form and applicable documentation to your Agency Benefits Coordinator who will forward to Employee Benefits Division.
+- •Obtain a Benefits Guide and Retiree Health Benefits Enrollment Form from: - -Your Agency Benefit Coordinator (in your agency's HR office); or - -Department of Budget and Management Website (www.dbm.maryland.gov/benefits); or - -By contacting the Employee Benefits Division at 410-767-4775 or 1-800-307-8283. - Return your completed form and applicable documentation to your Agency Benefits Coordinator who will forward to Employee Benefits Division.